sherpa-ai/sherpa/docs/gettingstarted.rst

 - Results: Dataframe storing the results of past trials.
 - Lower_is_better: Specifies if lower is better in performance metric of trials.

+With this information you are free do select the new hyper-parameters in any way you want.

 ::
     import sherpa
     class MyAlgorithm(sherpa.algorithms.Algorithm):
         def get_suggestion(self, parameters, results, lower_is_better):
             # your code here

+For example let's create an algorithm which takes the trials of the top 2 algorithms and combines them to create the new set of hyper-parameters.